ory/docs/docs/kratos/quickstart.md

 about the network set up we picked for this guide.

 This quickstart guide operates on the assumption that we are writing a NodeJS app called **SecureApp**.
-This app is using nothing fancy - some ExpressJS and a bit of HTML Templating using Jade.
+This app is using nothing fancy - some ExpressJS and a bit of HTML Templating using Handlebars.
 We do want to use TypeScript but only because it's more readable - not because we're doing anything out of the ordinary!

 You could pick any technology here, of course.
 This works with Swift, ReactJS, or Angular (client side) as well as with PHP, Ruby, Python, Java